-In the event that a student has been dismissed for misconduct and wishes to be reinstated in the future, the student must write a letter of request to the Vice President.
-Requests are reviewed on an individual basis, in consultation with the President, Program Director and academic program faculty as necessary.
+In the event that a student has been dismissed for misconduct and wishes to be reinstated in the future, the student must write a letter of request to the Vice President of Academics.
+Requests are reviewed on an individual basis, in consultation with the Vice President of Services and Operations, Program Director and academic program faculty as necessary.
 Individual circumstances and specific requirements are considered.
+In the event that a student dismissed for misconduct is permitted to reapply for admission, the student must follow the process outlined under Academic Standing, Readmission to MSP.